vict0rsch/PaperMemory/docs/configuration.md

 :   Prevent PaperMemory from recording *all* papers, but only those of which you open the PDF.

 `Disable automatic recording of papers.
-You will have to manually open the popup and click a button`
+You will have to manually open the popup and click a button`{ #disable-automatic-parsing }

 :   Prevent PaperMemory from recording *any* paper, you will have to trigger the parsing from the Popup or the [Keyboard Shortcut](./configuration.md#keyboard-shortcuts).